apocalyptech/choosable/README.md

   character's name (in case you'd made a typo or something)
 * There's also no way to *modify* existing choices.
 To make a change to a choice, you've got to delete it and then re-add.
+* I seem to be inconsistent with "choosable" versus "chooseable."
+The printed book uses the E, though it seems that the more-canonical spelling is without?
+Given that the books themselves do not especially respect canon, I don't think that's a particularly strong argument, though.

 FOOTNOTES!
 ----------